DataVoke/javascript-style-guide/README.md

 ## Iterators and Generators

   <a name="iterators--nope"></a><a name="11.1"></a>
-  - [11.1](#iterators--nope) Don’t use iterators.
-Prefer JavaScript’s higher-order functions instead of loops like `for-in` or `for-of`. eslint: [`no-iterator`](https://eslint.org/docs/rules/no-iterator.html) [`no-restricted-syntax`](https://eslint.org/docs/rules/no-restricted-syntax)
+  - [11.1](#iterators--nope) Usage of iterators are acceptable.
+Prefer JavaScript’s higher-order functions such as find/filter/map/some when possible. eslint: [`no-iterator`](https://eslint.org/docs/rules/no-iterator.html) [`no-restricted-syntax`](https://eslint.org/docs/rules/no-restricted-syntax)

-    > Why?
-This enforces our immutable rule.
-Dealing with pure functions that return values is easier to reason about than side effects.
+    > This was modified from the original code style guide

     > Use `map()` / `every()` / `filter()` / `find()` / `findIndex()` / `reduce()` / `some()` / ... to iterate over arrays, and `Object.keys()` / `Object.values()` / `Object.entries()` to produce arrays so you can iterate over objects.

     ```javascript
     const numbers = [1, 2, 3, 4, 5];

-    // bad
+    // acceptable
     let sum = 0;
     for (let num of numbers) {
       sum += num;
     }
     sum === 15;

-    // good
+    // acceptable
     let sum = 0;
     numbers.forEach((num) => {
       sum += num;